 Fleas like hiding in crevices.
-Their populations are greater in places where they can feed (pet bedding, living rooms) and where they can reproduce undisturbed (lower-traffic areas, carpeting).
+Their populations are more numerous in places where they can feed (like pet bedding and living rooms) and reproduce undisturbed (like lower-traffic areas or in carpeting).
 They also inhabit upholstery, furniture, and other common household furnishings, especially where they can stay warm.
 Simply put, you can find fleas almost anywhere.
 And just because you can't see the fleas, doesn't mean they aren't already there.
 Fleas can be a problem all year round, whether it's winter or summer.

-If you find fleas in your home, treat all your pets, not just the pets that show signs of fleas.
+If you find fleas in your home, treat all your pets, not just the ones that show signs of fleas.
 Give them immediate relief with a flea bath or flea spray.
 These treatments are powerful, so only use one method, not both.

 To get rid of and prevent fleas, clean your home thoroughly.
 Wash everything, including pet bedding, laundry, quilts, blankets, and linens.
-Any washable materials that fleas could inhabit should be washed at least every two to three weeks, though clothes, towels, and other fabrics stored in closed drawers may not need washing.
+Any materials that fleas could inhabit should be washed at least every two to three weeks, though clothes, towels, and other fabrics stored in closed drawers may not need washing.2

-Once your home is cleared of clutter and your washing routine is underway, it's time to start vacuuming in preparation for your pest-control treatment.
-Start by vacuuming all areas that you'll be treating, including carpets, bare floors, upholstery, furniture, and crevices where fleas can hide.
-This prepares your home by killing flea eggs and larvae, and disturbing pupae so they hatch, making them easier to eliminate.
+Once your home is cleared of clutter and your washing routine is underway, it's time to start vacuuming to prepare for your pest-control treatment.
+Start by vacuuming all areas that you'll treat, including carpets, bare floors, upholstery, furniture, cracks, and crevices where fleas can hide.
+This prepares your home by killing flea eggs and larvae and disturbing pupae so they hatch, making them easier to eliminate.3

-When your infestation is under control, maintain a flea prevention regimen so that your family can breathe easy throughout the year.
+When the infestation is under control, maintain a flea prevention regimen so your family can breathe easy throughout the year.
 You'll discover your pets are much calmer and more relaxed when they're not stressing over flea bites and itchy skin.